kangarko/docs/docs/guides/installation/setup_and_run.md

         <figcaption>Access the bot settings in this tab.</figcaption>
     </figure>

--   :material-form-textbox-password:{ .lg .middle } **Create a New Token**
+-   :material-form-textbox-password:{ .lg .middle } **Create a New Token & Give Privileged Intents**

     ---

+    TODO SPLIT THE SECTION INTO: Generate Token and Give Intents (3, make sure the image shows all of them)

     <figure markdown>
         <figure markdown>
             ![Reset Token](../../assets/getting-started/image-5.webp){ width=450 }
             <figcaption></figcaption>
         </figure>
-        <figcaption>Generate a new token for your bot.
-Keep it secure and do not share it publicly.</figcaption>
+        <figcaption>Generate a new token for your bot and keep it private.
+NB: Adjust 3 Privileged Gateway Intents as per the image above.</figcaption>
     </figure>

 -   :material-form-textbox-password:{ .lg .middle } **Write Your Token**